 GIRLS: Jumper/skirt length must fall at or below the knee.
-Shirts must also fit appropriately; no excessively tight or low-cut blouses.
+Shirts must also fit appropriately; no excessively tight, transparent or low-cut blouses.
 Jewelry, hair styles, and hair accessories should not be distracting or showy.
 Girls cannot come to school with hair that is dyed with an unusual color scheme (for example, red, yellow, green, blue, or purple tints or tips).
-Girls in Pre-Kindergarten through sixth grade may not wear makeup.
-Girls in Pre-Kindergarten through sixth grade must wear navy or black shorts underneath their jumpers every day for modesty.
+Girls in Pre-Kindergarten through fifth grade may not wear makeup.
+Girls in Pre-Kindergarten through fifth grade must wear navy or black shorts underneath their jumpers every day for modesty.
+Only white blouses may be worn with jumpers and only blue shirts may be worn with khaki pants (Nov.
+1-March 30).
+The blue shirt is not required to be tucked in.
 Clear or light pink nail polish is acceptable.
+Henna or temporary tattoos are not allowed.
 Only shoes with low-heels, and closed-toes/heels, such as "Mary-Janes," are acceptable.
 Dress shoes may be brown, black or navy.
 No sandals, slippers, clogs, high heels, or chunky heels are permitted.